set variable=value echo %variable%

 The jBASE initialization process reads through the environment entries looking for possible variables required by jBASE.
 This process provides a substantial performance improvement as the state of these environment variables are saved for subsequent jBASE executions.
-These states continue to be valid as long as the "PORT" is still attached to a process.
+These states continue to be valid as long as the PORT number is still attached to a process.
 Some environment variables can be changed by subsequent program execution.
 The state of these variables are imported back into the state table after program execution.

 Certain jBASE programs expect jBASE initialization to have been previously performed otherwise re-initialization will occur and resources expected by the executing program will have been removed.

-T-ATT requires a "PORT" against which it saves the tape device assignment.
+T-ATT requires a PORT number against which it saves the tape device assignment.

 SP-ASSIGN requires a "PORT" with which to save assignment status for print jobs.

 READNEXT in a program after SELECT/GET-LIST.

 All jBASE programs execute in the same process unless explicitly executed via the @IM:"k" construct.